Prolo1/Fashion_Line/README.md

 ## Known Issues

-* I have no idea what will go wrong (so far nothing major)
+* ~~I have no idea what will go wrong (so far nothing major)~~
+* If you load a costume with over 20 accessory slots and use the "Wear Default" button, slots above 20 probably won't be cleared (I probably won't be able to fix this so... good luck👍)

 ## Issues / Requests? <a name="issues"></a>

-Want to request a new feature or report a bug you found?
-If you find any mod issues, you can add them to the [Git Issues](https://github.com/Prolo1/Fashion_Line/issues) page and if you have any requests or cool ideas add them to the [Discussions](https://github.com/Prolo1/Fashion_Line/discussions) page and I'll see what I can do
+Would you like to request a new feature or report a bug you found?
+If you find any mod issues, you can add them to the [Git Issues](https://github.com/Prolo1/Fashion_Line/issues) page and if you have any requests or cool ideas add them to the [Discussions](https://github.com/Prolo1/Fashion_Line/discussions) page and I'll see what I can do.